fdiaz/move-fast-talk/presentation.md

 # There's no silver bullet

+^ But to get there, there's no silver bullet.

 ---

 # Company **quality**

+^ You need for the company to be focused on quality

 ---

 # Project **quality**

+^ You need for you project to be focused on quality

 ---

 # Team **quality**

+^ You need your team to be focused on quality

 ---

 # Be a **professional** developer

+^ And you need to act as a professional.

 ---